Singapore Best Fixed Deposit Rates [October 2025]

 What is fixed deposit?
 Fixed deposits are investment vehicles where you deposit money at a predetermined interest rate for a fixed period.

-TLDR; here is the summary of best fixed deposit rates in Singapore [June 2025]:
+TLDR; here is the summary of the best fixed deposit rates in Singapore [October 2025]:

 BankTenureInterest rate per annum

-Best fixed deposit rates in Singapore [June 2025]
+All fixed deposit rates in Singapore [October 2025]

 Different banks in Singapore offer varying fixed deposit rates, often changing month to month.
 Below, we break down the latest rates, promos, and features from each bank to help you find the most suitable option.